Game-theoretic analysis of Guts Poker

 An interesting followup would be to approximate numerically an optimal strategy for players 2-$n$, that is, to determine the value for the coalition-based game.
 In particular, it would be interesting to know how close our simple winning strategy is to being optimal.
 Another question of possible interest is whether there is a joint strategy for players 2-$n$ in which not only the joint return, but the return of each separate player is positive.
 Of course, by randomly alternating the roles of the coalition players, this can be achieved on average; however, the question we are getting at is whether there is a type of coalition strategy from which no player among 2-$n$ would be tempted to depart.
 In particular, could there be a different {\it mixed-type} Nash equilibrium that is symmetric only among players 2-$n$, and more favorable to them, returning a positive payoff to each?

-For the 2-player game we have gone a bit farther, determining the optimal strategy for the original, discrete game for Guts Poker with 1- and 2-card draw.
+For the 2-player game we have gone a bit farther, determining the optimal strategy for the original, discrete game for Guts Poker with 1-card draw and, under an artificial restriction of pure strategies to threshold type, with 2-card draw.
 For both the continuous and discrete games, the optimal strategy is of ``pure'' type, i.e., a simple ``go/no-go'' strategy in which the player holds if and only if their hand is above a certain value.
 From the game-theoretic point of view, this is quite special, with typical optimal strategies being ``mixed'', or random \cite{vN,O}.